Why are soft skills called “soft”?

 Are they really soft?

-When they are soft “as a teddybear”, why would anyone take them seriously and invest their time and money in improving them?
+When they are called “soft”, as a teddybear, why would anyone take them seriously and invest their time, energy and money in improving them?

 The time is long due to drop the “soft”.
-With the help of psychological and neuroscience research we know now a lot about these skills.
+With the help of neuroscience and psychological research we know now a lot about these skills.
 These skills are now hard data and no longer black boxes.
 Time to treat them as such!

 Written by: Brain & behavior expert, Dr. Nicole Van Hoeck